- Are all Montessori schools alike?

 Tuition Assistance Award Letters are sent with Re-Enrollment Agreements for returning families, or with the Acceptance Letter for new families.

-After your family visits, the Director of Admissions, Head of School and the teachers spend a considerable amount of time determining the best placement for each child.
+For new students, the Level Directors, teaching faculty, and Admissions Director determine the best placement for each child.
 We consider the needs of each individual child and the needs of the existing classroom community.
 Once your child is placed, he/she will remain in the same classroom within his/her level.